gvwilson/sensibleadventures/booksters-apprentice/bookster.md

 air with grain, cider, wool, and steel for the south.*

 *When the Pilots ruled the world, Avaunt roamed the world over.
-After they destroyed themselves, it was taken over by wild-eyed tinkers with a fascination for the Pilots' strange machines.
+After they lost their long war against the Crew, it was taken over by wild-eyed tinkers with a fascination for the Pilots' strange machines.
 They called themselves the Hett, and as the years passed, the people who lived below them regarded them with growing suspicion.
 Stories spread of the Hett's hoarded wealth, and of the plots they must be hatching to